visual-layer/fastdup/RUN.md

 Currently we extract frame 1 per sec, please reach out if you need other support.
 Our video tutorial is found here:
 - [🔥Analyzing video of the MEVA dataset - Google Colab](https://colab.research.google.com/github/visualdatabase/fastdup/blob/main/examples/fastdup_video.ipynb)

+## Using your own onnx model as feature extractor <a name="onnx">

+It is possible to replace fastdup's default onnx model with your own.
+To support running your own onnx model you need two changes
+- Use `model_path` parameter to point to the location of the onnx model
+- Set `d` to be the feature vector output width.

+Detailed example you can run is found [here](https://colab.research.google.com/github/visualdatabase/fastdup/blob/main/examples/fastdup_model_support.ipynb).

 ## Debugging fastdup <a name="debug"/>